Information and Updates for AltEn near Mead, Nebraska

 · Setbacks from dwellings;

-· Setbacks from potable water supply wells, including community water supplies; and
+· Setbacks from potable water supplies, including community water supplies; and

 · Depth to groundwater.